-- 8.1 Residential development shall be in accordance with Map 5: Land Use Strategy. - 8.2 All residential development shall be consistent with the General Residential Development policies outlined in this section. - 8.3 Lands suitable for residential development are classified into four categories: Infill, Built-Out, Cluster (Residential and Live/Work), and Villa Condo residential areas.
-Any application to re-classify lands from its potential land use identified on Map 5 to another residential land use category will require an amendment to this Plan as guided by County Plan policies. - 8.4 Residential redesignation and subdivision applications should provide for development that: - a. provides direct access to a road, while avoiding the use of panhandles; - b. minimizes driveway length to highways/roads; - c. removes and replaces panhandles with an internal road network when additional residential development is proposed; and - d. limits the number and type of access onto roads in accordance with County Policy.

-- 8.5 For developments where panhandles exist or are proposed in accordance with policy 8.4, Road Acquisition Agreements may be registered at the time of subdivision to secure future road alignments. - 8.6 New residential developments shall demonstrate conformity with policy sections 11 (Agriculture), 15 (Interface Areas) and 18 (Gateways). - 8.7 No development within the floodway identified on Map 8: Environmental Areas shall be permitted, notwithstanding open space and recreational amenities.
+- 7.1 Residential development shall be in accordance with Map 05: Land Use Strategy. - All residential development shall be 7.2 consistent with the General Residential

+Development policies outlined in this section.

+- 7.3 Lands suitable for residential development are classified into four categories: infill, built-out, cluster Residential and Live-Work), and Villa Condo residential areas.
+Any application to re-classify lands from its potential land use identified on Map 05 to another residential land use category shall require an amendment to this Plan, as guided by County Plan policies. - Residential redesignation and subdivision 7.4 applications should provide for development that: - a) provides direct access to a road, while avoiding the use of panhandles; - b) minimizes driveway length to highways/ roads: - removes and replaces panhandles with c) an internal road network when additional residential development is proposed; and - d) limits the number and type of access onto roads in accordance with County Policy. - 7.5 For developments where panhandles exist or are proposed in accordance with policy 7.4, Road Acquisition Agreements may be registered at the time of subdivision to secure future road alignments. - 7.6 No new residential buildings shall be permitted within the floodway or flood fringe identified on Map 06: Environmental Areas.

-INFILL COUNTRY RESIDENTIAL
+BUILT-OUT COUNTRY RESIDENTIAL